-The total amount of regular quarterly cash dividends paid during the fiscal years endedJune 30, 2017, 2016 and 2015 was \$335.4 million, \$324.5 million and \$324.8 million, respectively.
-The increase in the amount of regular quarterly cash dividends paid during the fiscal year endedJune 30, 2017 reflected the increase in the level of our regular quarterly cash dividend from \$0.52 to \$0.54 per share that was instituted during the three months ended December 31, 2016.
-The amount of accrued dividends payable for regular quarterly cash dividends on unvested restricted stock units with dividend equivalent rights was \$4.8 million and \$2.7 million as of June 30, 2017 and 2016, respectively.
+The total amount of regular quarterly cash dividends paid during the fiscal years endedJune 30, 2018, 2017 and 2016 was \$395.6 million, \$335.4 million and \$324.5 million, respectively.
+The increase in the amount of regular quarterly cash dividends paid during the fiscal year endedJune 30, 2018 reflected the increase in the level of our regular quarterly cash dividend from \$0.54 to \$0.59 per share, and from \$0.59 to \$0.75 per share that were instituted during the three months ended September 30, 2017, and June 30, 2018, respectively.
+The amount of accrued dividends payable for regular quarterly cash dividends on unvested restricted stock units with dividend equivalent rights was \$6.7 million and \$4.8 million as of June 30, 2018 and 2017, respectively.
 These amounts will be paid upon vesting of the underlying unvested restricted stock units as described in Note 8, "Equity and Long-term Incentive Compensation Plans."

-On June 1, 2017, we announced that our Board of Directors had authorized an increase in the level of our quarterly cash dividend from \$0.54 to \$0.59 per share.
-Refer to Note 19, "Subsequent Events" to the consolidated financial statements for additional information regarding the declaration of our quarterly cash dividend announced subsequent to June 30, 2017.
+On August 2, 2018, we announced that our Board of Directors had declared a quarterly cash dividend of \$0.75 per share.
+Refer to Note 19, "Subsequent Events" to the consolidated financial statements for additional information regarding the declaration of our quarterly cash dividend announced subsequent to June 30, 2018.

 On November 19, 2014, we declared a special cash dividend of \$16.50 per share on our outstanding common stock which was paid on December 9, 2014 to our stockholders of record as of the close of business on December 1, 2014.
 Additionally, in connection with the special cash dividend, our Board of Directors and our Compensation Committee of our Board of Directors approved a proportionate and equitable adjustment to outstanding equity awards (restricted stock units and stock options) under the 2004 Equity Incentive Plan (the "2004 Plan"), as required by the 2004 Plan, subject to the vesting requirements of the underlying awards.
 As the adjustment was required by the 2004 Plan, the adjustment to the outstanding awards did not result in any incremental compensation expense due to modification of such awards, under the authoritative guidance.
 The declaration and payment of the special cash dividend was part of our leveraged recapitalization transaction under which the special cash dividend was financed through a combination of existing cash and proceeds from the debt financing disclosed in Note 7, "Debt" that was completed during the three months ended December 31, 2014.
-As of the declaration date, the total amount of the special cash dividend accrued by us was approximately\$2.76 billion, substantially all of which was paid out during the three months ended December 31, 2014, except for the aggregate special cash dividends payable for the special cash dividend with respect to outstanding unvested restricted stock units, which will be paid when such underlying unvested restricted stock units well.
-We paid a special cash dividend with respect to outstanding unvested restricted stock units of \$43.0 million and \$16.9 million, respectively, of accrued dividends payable for the special cash dividend with respect to outstanding unvested restricted stock units well.
-We paid a special cash dividend with respect to vested restricted stock units during the fiscal years ended June 30, 2017, 2016 and 2015 of \$8.6 million, \$21.8 m
+As of the declaration date, the total amount of the special cash dividend accrued by us was approximately \$2.76 billion, substantially all of which was paid out during the three months ended December 31, 2014, except for the aggregate special cash dividend of \$43.0 million that was accrued for the unvested restricted stock units.
+As of June 30, 2018 and 2017, we had \$2.8 million and \$9.0 million, respectively, of accrued dividends payable for the special cash dividend with respect to outstanding unvested restricted stock units, which will be paid when such underlying unvested restricted stock units vest.
+We paid a special cash dividend with respect to vested restricted stock units during the fiscal years ended June 30, 2018, 2017 and 2016 of \$6.4 million, \$8.6 million and \$21.8 million, respectively.
+Other than the special cash dividend declared during thethree months ended December 31, 2014, we historically have not declared any special cash dividend.